abinit/abinit/doc/tutorial/gwr1.md

 {% dialog tests/tutorial/Input/gwr_include.abi %}

-you will notice that we are using NC pseudos taken from the standard scalar-relativistic table of the PseudoDojo.
+you will notice that we are using norm-conserving pseudos taken from the standard scalar-relativistic table of the PseudoDojo.
 For GW calculations, we strongly recommend using pseudos from the stringent table as they have closed-shells treated as valence that are important for a correct description of exchange effects [[cite:Setten2018]].
-In the case of silicon, there is no difference between the standard and the stringent version.
+In the case of silicon, there is no difference between the standard version and the stringent version of the pseudo, but if we consider Ga, you will see that the stringent version includes the 3spd states in valence while the standard pseudos only the 3d states.
+Since we are using scalar-relativistic (SR) pseudos, we cannot treat SOC and [[nspinor]] must be 1 (default).
+To include SOC, one should use fully-relativistic (FR) pseudos and use [[nspinor]] 2 in all the input files and select the appropriate value of [[nspden]] (4 or 1) depending on whether the system is magnetic or not.

-For efficiency reasons, we are using underconverged parameters: the cutoff energy [[ecut]] is XXX that is slightly smaller that the recommended value. a 2x2x2 $\Gamma$-centered $\kk$-mesh and
+For efficiency reasons, we are using underconverged parameters: the cutoff energy [[ecut]] is XXX that is slightly smaller that the recommended value reported in the PseudoDojo table Also, the density is computed with 2x2x2 $\Gamma$-centered $\kk$-mesh.
+In real life, one should compute the KS density with a much denser mesh so that we have an accurate density to compute KS states and eigenvalues for the GWR part.

 At this point, the calculation should have completed and we can have a look at the electronic band structure to understand